mngyuan/oakland-indie-alliance/README.md

 ===
 Single page React app built with [`create-react-app`](https://github.com/facebook/create-react-app).
 Deployed to a single minified combo JS/CSS tag for inclusion in Wordpress.

+Includes the logo, the map, and a container for Shopify to fill.

 Adding Photos
 ---
 All image files in the [`src/static/photos`](src/static/photos) folder are automatically imported